Roger Rinderknecht

 Roger Rinderknecht (born 4 May 1981 in Winterthur) is a Swiss racing cyclist who represents Switzerland in BMX and mountain bike racing.
-He was selected to represent Switzerland at the 2012 Summer Olympics in the men's BMX event where he reached the semi-finals.
+He was selected to represent his country at the 2012 Summer Olympics in the men's BMX event, where he reached the semi-finals.
 He had previously reached the semi-finals at the 2008 Summer Olympics.

 Rinderknecht was appointed as a member of the inaugural UCI Athletes' Commission in 2011.